 iLogo to come

-By Blue Planet Network Posted on Fri 04 Jan 2008, about 13 years ago
+By Blue Planet Network Posted on Fri 04 Jan 2008, over 14 years ago

 Getting a foundation into the Peer Water Exchange is a no-brainer.
 While this review may seem like a formality, it does serve 2 purposes:

 1/ Introduce d.o.b. to organizations that work in Africa, like Protos and Water for People, and also to their neighbors in Europe: Protos and Kairos.

 2/ Introduce d.o.b. to the peer review process: the membership process is similar to the review process for projects.

 Look forward to working with them on challenges of scale, esp. in water.

 By Protos Posted on Tue 08 Jan 2008, over 14 years ago

 The d.o.b foundation is quite diversified in their activities.
 They have supported ( mainly in the past) and are presently developping a variety of own development projects.
 Nothing wrong to do that.